The list of 10 best perennials for the sun is based on four criteria. The selected plants:

 03 of 10

 Delphiniums are one of the more striking plants on this list.
 Not only do they come in some eye-catching colors, but they also stand out because of their height.
 'Summer Skies' is the cultivar in the image, but there's a darker type you can grow called 'Black' Knight.
 Other perennials for the sun that are tall—and therefore well-suited for display along a fence line or in the back row of a layered flower border—are hollyhocks (although they are only short-lived perennials, at best) and Italian bugloss (another short-lived plant).

 04 of 10

 Centaurea montana is a perennial type of bachelor buttons.
-The cultivar pictured is 'Amethyst Dream.'
+One of the cultivars is 'Amethyst Dream.'
 These plants should not be confused with the annual bachelor buttons, which is classified as Centaurea cyanus.
-What we value most about Centaurea montana is the delicate structure of its flowers (their color would be a close second; this perennial for the sun also comes in blue).
-Juxtapose them with a coarser-textured flower such as Stella de Oro daylily (see below), and you create a wonderful contrast.Continue to 5 of 10 below.
+One of the features of Centaurea montana is the delicate structure of its flowers (their color would be a close second; this perennial for the sun also comes in blue).
+Juxtapose them with a coarser-textured flower such as Stella de Oro daylily, and you create a wonderful contrast.Continue to 5 of 10 below.

 05 of 10

-We love the fact that Stella de Oro daylily blooms so long and requires so little care.
+The Stella de Oro daylily blooms so long and requires so little care.
 This perennial for the sun is a workhorse, plain and simple.
-Of course, if you're not as partial to workhorses as we are, you might find an objection to this daylily in its very popularity (some find it "overused").
+Of course, if you're not partial to workhorses, you might find an objection to this daylily in its very popularity (some find it "overused").
 But if you don't mind growing the same plant that someone else down the block may be growing, give this workhorse free rein and it will keep on plowing—with little supervision from you.

 08 of 10